 Welcome!
-My name is David Ruiz, and I’m a legal and registered professional consultant / interpreter fully devoted to solving your problems in Spain.
+My name is David Ruiz, and I’m a legal and registered professional adviser/interpreter fully devoted to solving your problems in Spain since 2010.

 Meanwhile, let me guess… I’m almost sure I will get at least one of the following right:

 - You want to legally settle in Spain but don’t know the correct requirements.

 - You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at public offices, notaries, driving licence offices, police stations, and other places you’re thinking about right now.

 - You have taken bilingual teenagers, or even your underage children, to any (or all) of the places above.

 - You go on your own thinking that they understand what you say because they reply in broken English.